-Much of the early mathematics skills-testing in secondary-tertiary transition and adult learning was done by specialists in the area of bridging and support (Taylor, 1999; Wood, 2002).
-However, diagnostic tests of entry-level mathematics competencies are increasingly being used in mainstream first-year university mathematics and statistics courses, to identify, advise, and support students who may be at risk of failing.
-In recent work, University of Sydney academics Britton, Daners, and Stewart (2006) administered a diagnostic skills test with the objective of better informing students on their suitability for first-year university mathematics studies.
-The findings were also used in conjunction with school results to gain a better predictor of students' success in university courses.
+Much of the early Australian literature on mathematics skills and skills-testing in secondary-tertiary transition and adult learning stems from specialists in the area of bridging and support (Taylor, 1999, Wood, 2002).
+However, diagnostic tests are now being used increasingly in mainstream first-year university mathematics and statistics courses, to identify, advise and support students who may be at risk of failing.
+In a recent report, University of Sydney academics Britton, Daners, and Stewart (2006) observed that many students are "not ready for the sophisticated level of mathematics at university".
+While their main purpose in using a diagnostic skills test was to better inform students on their suitability for first-year university mathematics studies, they also found that combining diagnostic test results with school results gave a better predictor of students' success in university courses than school results alone.

-With similar concerns, Sydney University of Technology academics Carmody, Godfrey, and Wood (2006, p.
-24) claimed that one reason for the high mathematics failure rates is the "differing mathematical backgrounds of students who enter university".
+Expressing concern about first-year mathematics failure rates being "higher than in other discipline areas", Sydney University of Technology academics Carmody, Godfrey, and Wood (2006, p 24) claimed that one reason for the high failure rate is the "differing mathematical backgrounds of students who enter university".
 Their response was to administer a diagnostic skills test in the first week of the semester, and use the results to advise students on doing support studies or doing a foundation course to build skills.
 The diagnostic test was found to be useful in "alerting those students who were seriously under prepared for mathematics at university".

-Queensland University of Technology academics Coutis, Cuthbert, and MacGillivray (2002, p.
-97) reported the sharp increase in the diversity of academic preparedness as follows: "a substantial proportion of commencing students taking mathematically based university subjects do not have the prescribed assumed knowledge requirements".
+Queensland University of Technology academics Coutis, Cuthbert, and MacGillivray (2002, p 97) reported the sharp increase in the diversity of academic preparedness as follows: "a substantial proportion of commencing students taking mathematically based university subjects do not have the prescribed assumed knowledge requirements".
 Using diagnostic skills tests they identified students with weak mathematical background, and offered a range of support programs which they concluded were effective in bridging the gap between the students' assumed and actual knowledge.
 Similarly, other reports on the effectiveness of interventions that attempt to address such gaps report positively on students' participation and affective response.
 However, scanning the literature reveals no sustained objective research into the effects on learning and performance, and in fact,